rangersx/technical_test/README.md

 # Setup

-1. Fork this repository to your own GitHub account.
+1. Clone the repository
 2. Install java 17 (temurin-17)
 3. Install docker and docker-compose
+4. Install maven (optional)

 # Running the tests
 Please take a look at the integration tests in: src/test/java/com/trello/clone/integration/AlmendeServiceIT<br/>